Security Tips For Traveling Abroad

 - Be cautious when clicking on update pop-ups, especially while using untrusted hotel Internet connections.
 Some pop-ups are actually scams designed to trick people into installing malicious software.
 Update your software by going directly to the vendor’s website to avoid this type of scam.

 - Assume that any computer you use other than your own, including those of friends you are staying with, at cyber-cafes, and in libraries, is insecure.
 As when using any shared computer, don't enter sensitive information such as passwords, bank account numbers, or credit cards numbers.

-- As in the U.S., anything you send over the internet from a public access point may be intercepted and logged by unknown parties.
-To avoid compromising sensitive data when using a public Internet access, only enter confidential information on secure web pages.
+- As in the U.S., anything you send over the Internet from a public access point may be intercepted and logged by unknown parties.
+To avoid compromising sensitive data when using public Internet access, only enter confidential information on secure web pages.
 Secure web pages have addresses beginning with https.

 - If you believe your BC password has been compromised, you can reset it yourself on BCInfo within the “Account and Personal Info” section of the “My Services” tab.
 If you need additional help, contact the BC Help Center at 617-552-4357.

 - When you return to the U.S., you should reset your passwords.
 If passwords were compromised while you were abroad, changing them upon your return will render the stolen ones useless.